Kairos – The Ancient Greek Concept of Time and Opportunity

 A time to love, and a time to hate; a time of war, and a time of peace.”

-‘Kairos’ is that “light bulb moment”, a moment of enlightenment or the turning point, the moment when Archimedes, the ancient Greek scholar sitting in his bathtub, exclaimed ’Eureka’.
+“Kairos” is that “light bulb moment”, a moment of enlightenment or the turning point, the moment when Archimedes, the ancient Greek scholar sitting in his bathtub exclaimed “Eureka”.

 Archimedes reportedly proclaimed “Eureka!”
 (I’ve found it) after he noted that water was displaced when his body sank into the bath and particularly that the volume of water displaced equaled the volume of his body immersed in the water.

-The Myth of Caerus (Kairos):
+The Myth of Caerus (Kairos)

-Caerus is the youngest son of the God Zeus, he makes things happen at the right time, he brings that fleeting instant, that is to be seized and made the most of, before it has chance to get away.
+He brings that fleeting instant, that is to be seized and made the most of, before it has chance to get away.

-To make that fleeting instant easier to seize, Caerus has only one lock of hair, falling over his forehead, convenient to grab hold of but you must be quick about it, don’t hesitate, once he passes, you have lost your chance, the back of his head is as bald as a billiard ball, ther’s nothing to grab hold of at all!
+This is convenient to grab hold of but you must be quick about it, don’t hesitate, once he passes, you have lost your chance, the back of his head is as bald as a billiard ball, there’s nothing to grab hold of at all!

-‘Tempus Fugit’ – time flies, don’t let it pass you by!
+“Tempus Fugit”- time flies, don’t let it pass you by!